microsoft/jacdac-ts/jacscript/README.md

 The bitwise operators are not supported.

-The following math functions are supported:
+The following math functions and constants are supported:
 * `Math.floor`
 * `Math.round`
 * `Math.ceil`